mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Deal 2 damage to a minion.
 Activate your Battle Pets.

 name:     Deathstrike Seal
-text:     Give a friendly minion, "Destroy any minion damaged by this minion."
+text:     Give an allied minion, "Destroy any minion damaged by this minion".

 name:     Eight Gates
 text:     Spells you cast this turn that deal damage deal +2 damage.

 name:     Ethereal Blades
-text:     Give a friendly minion and your General +2⚔️ this turn.
+text:     Give an ally +2⚔️ this turn.

 name:     Geoforce Charm
 text:     At the beginning of your turn, put a Boulder Hurl into your hand.